Resource2024 | Image generated by ChatGPT

 Document Everything: Keep detailed records of the investigation, including interviews, evidence, and conclusions.

-Interview Parties Involved: Start with the complainant to understand the specifics, then speak with the accused and any witnesses, gathering as much information as possible.
+Interview Parties Involve: Start with the complainant to understand the specifics, then speak with the accused and any witnesses, gathering as much information as possible.

 Examine Evidence: Review any relevant communications or documents that could corroborate the claims.